weylar/bunny/README.md

 }
 ```
 ### Card and Bank Details Persistent Support
 Bunny uses `Encrypted SharedPreference` to persist its saved details on the device.
 Although this is only supported on `API 23` and above, device lower than that uses the default `SharedPrefernce`  for its persistence.
-To get this fireup, you don't need any configuration, bunny does that for you by default, but to disable it you can invoke this method.
+To get this fire-up, you don't need any configuration, bunny does that for you by default, but to disable it you can invoke this method.
 ```
 enableDetailSave(Boolean)
 ```